ddimaria/wmcp/wmcp-361/README.md

 * **Payout**: The price you receive for selling an asset.
 * **Capital Loss**: When the payout is less than the basis price.
 * **Capital Gain**: When the payout is greater than the basis price.
 * **Holding Period Return**: Capital gains plus any revenue that the asset generates (e.g. dividends).
-Dividends (and reinvested dividents) trigger a new basis for the portion of the asset purchased and can trigger a taxable event.
+Dividends (and reinvested dividends) trigger a new basis for the portion of the asset purchased and can trigger a taxable event.
 * **Net Returns**: Payout - Basis - other expenses (e.g. cost of selling the asset, taxes, ...etc.)

 #### Types of Returns